scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 closed-minded, prejudicial, or
 unfair [bias]_.
 So here we have it.
-We want our model to be fair and unbiased towards protected attributes like gender, race, age, socioeconomic status, religion and so on.
+We want our model to be fair and unbiased towards protected attributes like

+, race, age, socioeconomic status, religion and so on.
 So wouldn't it be easy to just not "give" the model those data during training?
 It turns out that it isn’t that simple.
 Protected attributes are often encoded in other attributes.
 For example, race, religion and